Common name: Cordyceps

-Anti-tumour activity: A study found that cordyceps extracts displayed anti-tumour activity (Rao et al., 2007).
+Anti-tumour activity: A study found that cordyceps extracts displayed anti-tumor activity (Rao et al., 2007).

 Research on humans

-Improvement in exercise performance: A study (n = 20, randomised, double blind placebo controlled) found that taking an cordyceps extract 333mg three times daily for 12 weeks resulted in a improvement in exercise performance in healthy older people (Chen et al., 2010).
+Improvement in exercise performance: A study (n = 20, randomised, double-blind placebo-controlled) found that taking a cordyceps extract 333mg three times daily for 12 weeks resulted in an improvement in exercise performance in healthy older people (Chen et al., 2010).